usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 DataMessage.mPar.n
 5. The server compares the DataMessage header fields to the configuration information of the sensor.
 If settings do not match, server rejects the sensor data.
-6. (Optional) If settings do not match, the server will return a 406 - Not Acceptable error code.
-Assuming the sensor has this capability, this causes the sensor to re-read its configuration (step 1) and proceed as above.
+6. If settings do not match, the server will return a 406 - Not Acceptable error code.
+Assuming the sensor has this capability (optional), this causes the sensor to re-read its configuration (step 1) and proceed as above.
 The detailed messaging for sensor configuration is outside the scope of this document.